The Legendrian knot complement problem: The Legendrian knot complement problem

-with $S^1$-coordinate $\theta$ and Cartesian coordinates $(x,y)$ on $D^2$.
-This contactomorphism maps $K$ to $S^1\times\{0\}$ (see \cite[Example~2.5.10]{G}).
+with $n$ a non-vanishing integer (which corresponds to the chosen topological identification of the neighborhood $\nu K$ with a copy of $S^1\times D^2$), $S^1$-coordinate $\theta$ and Cartesian coordinates $(x,y)$ on $D^2$.
+This contactomorphism maps $K$ to $S^1\times\{0\}$ (see~\cite[Example~2.5.10]{G}).
 It is easy to show that the boundary of this standard neighborhood is a convex surface.
-When I write $\nu K$ for a Legendrian knot $K$, I always mean that $\nu K$ is such a standard neighborhood and analogously to Section~\ref{section:complement} I call the complement $(M\setminus\mathring{\nu K},\xi)$ of the interior of such a standard neighborhood the \textbf{exterior} of the Legendrian knot $K$.
+When we write $\nu K$ for a Legendrian knot $K$, we always mean that $\nu K$ is such a standard neighborhood and analogously to Section~\ref{section:complement} we call the complement $(M\setminus\mathring{\nu K},\xi)$ of the interior of such a standard neighborhood the \textbf{exterior} of the Legendrian knot $K$.